HuotChu/ArrayForLua/README.md

 > #### Parameters

 **table** `Required`
-- The table to search can be array, dictionary, or mixed.
+- The table to enumerate can be array, dictionary, or mixed.

 **function** `Required`
 - Function to execute for each value in the table, taking up to four arguments: